uni-medical/GMAI-MMBench/README.md

 ## 🌈 Update

-- **🔥 [2024-06-05]: Submit on NeurIPS2024! 🌟**
+- **🚀[2024-09-26]: Accepted by NeurIPS 2024 Datasets and Benchmarks Track!🌟**

 ## Overview

 We introduce GMAI-MMBench: the most comprehensive general medical AI benchmark with well-categorized data structure and multi-perceptual granularity to date.
 It is constructed from **284 datasets** across **38 medical image modalities**, **18 clinical-related tasks**, **18 departments**, and **4 perceptual granularities** in a Visual Question Answering (VQA) format.
 Additionally, we implemented a **lexical tree** structure that allows users to customize evaluation tasks, accommodating various assessment needs and substantially supporting medical AI research and applications.
-We evaluated 50 LVLMs, and the results show that even the advanced GPT-4o only achieves an accuracy of 52\%, indicating significant room for improvement.
+We evaluated 50 LVLMs, and the results show that even the advanced GPT-4o only achieves an accuracy of 53.53\%, indicating significant room for improvement.
 We believe GMAI-MMBench will stimulate the community to build the next generation of LVLMs toward GMAI.
 ![cover](cover.png)

 ## To render an image into visualization.